 Great careers are built at Banner Health.
 Our medical imaging and radiology team members play a key role in excellent patient care.??
 If you like the idea of making a positive change in people???s lives ??? apply today.

 Banner Urgent Care offers a customer-focused team that provides a comprehensive range of Urgent Care and Occupational Health services in a friendly work environment.
-As a Radiologic Technologist or PTR you will work alongside a passionate team of Providers, Medical Assistants and Techs to help ensure our patients receive exceptional care floating throughout??the clinics in??Zone 5 .
-Our urgent care schedule gives you a great work life balance; working; 3 days per week; 13hr shifts, 8am-9pm and 11am-midnight with 4 weekend shifts per month.
+As a Radiologic Technologist you will work alongside a passionate team of Providers, Medical Assistants and Techs to help ensure our patients receive exceptional care floating throughout??the clinics in??Zone 5 .
+Our urgent care schedule gives you a great work life balance; working; 3 days per week; 13hr shifts, 8am-9pm and 11am-midnight with rotating weekends.

 *If selected, the recruiter will provide eligibility criteria for the sign-on bonus

 Discover the difference at Banner Urgent Care.
 With hours from 8 a.m. to 9 p.m., you'll help care for patients in need of immediate medical attention.
 A sprained ankle from a basketball game.
 A nagging cough that won't go away.
 Whatever they're looking to treat, Banner Urgent Care is ready to help.
 With minimal wait times, affordable service and ultimate flexibility, Banner Urgent Care is a smart, sensible choice for patients and another great employment option at Banner Health.

 This position performs prescribed radiographic procedures in accordance with department/facility policies, procedures and protocols.
 This position ensures optimal care/treatment to patient population.
 This position is responsible for assisting clinicians and nursing staff in providing medical care, as well as, implementing and evaluating direct patient care.
 This position utilizes specialized knowledge, judgment and skills to provide an excellent patient experience.